Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: Related Work

-Calibration for appearance-based methods has received relatively little attention to date.
 To the best of our knowledge, the first implementation of personal calibration was in iTracker~\cite{krafka2016eye}.
 After training a subject-independent network, this system was calibrated by training a subject-dependent Support Vector Regressor on the features extracted from the last fully-connected layer of the subject-independent network.
 It used images collected as the subject gazed at 13 different locations as the calibration set.
 Error was reduced by about $20\%$ when calibrated on the full set, but increased when only calibrated on a subset of 4 locations, most likely due to overfitting.
 Lind{\'e}n \textit{et al.} proposed a network that had some subject-dependent latent parameters~\cite{linden2018appearance}.
 During training, these parameters were learned from the training data.
 During testing, these parameters were re-estimated by minimizing the estimation error over a calibration set.
 The calibration set required 45 to 100 images collected as the subject gazed at multiple points.
 Liu \textit{et al.} learned a homogeneous linear transformation matrix to warp the estimates from a subject-independent estimator~\cite{liu2018differential}.
 Zhang \etal{} learned a third-order polynomial function to warp the estimates~\cite{zhang2019evaluation}.

 The past work described above assumed high complexity calibration sets.
 Only recently has attention been paid to reducing the complexity of the calibration set.
 Liu \textit{et al.} proposed a differential approach for calibration, where they trained a subject-independent Siamese network to estimate the difference between the gaze angles of two images of the same subject~\cite{liu2018differential,liu2019differential}.
 Yu \etal{} proposed gaze redirection synthesis, which augment the calibration samples using a generative adversarial network (GAN) to fine-tune a subject-independent estimator~\cite{yu2019improving}.
 Park \etal{} proposed FAZE, which trained the last multi-layer perceptron using meta-learning to learn good initial weights that can adapt to a few samples~\cite{park2019few}.
 These works only require a few calibration samples gazing at different gaze targets.